GoogleChrome/web.dev/src/site/content/en/fast/cookie-notice-best-practices/index.md

 ## Performance

-Cookie notices can have a significant impact on overall page performance due to the fact that they are typically loaded early in the page load process, are shown to all users, and can potentially influence the loading of ads and other page content.
+Cookie notices can have a significant impact on page performance due to the fact that they are typically loaded early in the page load process, are shown to all users, and can potentially influence the loading of ads and other page content.

-Here's how cookie notices typically impact Web Vitals metrics:
+Here's how cookie notices can impact Web Vitals metrics: